bioasp/merrin/README.md

 ```

 **Node projection:** Infer possible regulatory rules for each regulatory component.
-Output file will only contain 1 row.
+It will only output 1 row.
 Each cell contains a set of compatible regulatory rules separated by ';'.

 **Example 3:** Node projection + All optimization